 Usage Recommendations | Smoking or vaping | Smoking or vaping | Start with half or one gummy | 2-3 puffs, monitor intake |

 For first-time customers, look for positive reviews to help you purchase the right THC or CBD products.
 A reliable source of cannabis products guarantees quality and safety, which are important for medical use.
 When obtained, remember to begin with small doses to gauge your body’s response.
+Get yours today, order weed online.

 Note: We do not ship internationally, only in the US.